waylonggggg/tp/docs/DeveloperGuide.md

    Use case ends.

 * 6a.
-The given index is invalid.
+The student does not exist in the list.

     * 6a1.
 System shows an error message.

       Use case resumes at step 5.

 * 6b.
+The CCA does not exist in the list.

+    * 6b1.
+System shows an error message.

+      Use case resumes at step 5.

+* 6c.
 The student is already in the CCA.

-    * 6b1.
+    * 6c1.
 System shows student already in CCA.

       Use case ends.